hitbim/blogio/README.md

 // with developers public id
 bim.db.plugins();

-// Get list of plugins and public pluguins id from a developer bim.db.plugins({
+// Get list of plugins and public plugin ids from a developer bim.db.plugins({
   developer: 'developer-id'
 });